 What Are Mocktails?

 Mocktails are non-alcoholic mixed drinks that look and taste like craft cocktails without alcohol.
-They are made using many of the same ingredients as cocktails, including sodas, juices, fruits, and garnish.
+They are made using many of the same ingredients as cocktails, including sodas, fruit juices, fresh fruit, and garnish.
 In addition, bartenders use the same tools and mixology techniques to make them as they would with a mixed drink.
 You’re then meant to enjoy and savor the mocktail the same way you would a traditional cocktail.

 Are Mocktails Safe During Pregnancy?